rliu6915/ToyProjects/course-info/README.md

 # Course Information

-This project has frontend.
+This project has frontend and provides course information.
 You can run it locally by using npm install and npm start.

 ## Available Scripts